ARM-software/arm-trusted-firmware/docs/getting_started/build-options.rst

    ENABLE_SME_FOR_SWD=1 will cause SME, SVE, and FPU/SIMD instructions in secure world to trap to EL3.
 SME is an optional architectural feature for AArch64 and TF-A support is experimental.
-At this time, this build option cannot be used on systems that have SPD=spmd or ENABLE_RME, and attempting to build with these options will fail.
+At this time, this build option cannot be used on systems that have SPD=spmd/SPM_MM or ENABLE_RME, and attempting to build with these options will fail.
 Default is 0.

 -  ``ENABLE_SME_FOR_SWD``: Boolean option to enable the Scalable Matrix Extension for secure world use along with SVE and FPU/SIMD, ENABLE_SME_FOR_NS